- Tel: USA voice message: 8449252252

 Magdalena Bay is the meeting place of two significant ocean currents—the cold California Current coming from Alaska, and the warm Equatorial Countercurrent from across the Pacific.
 This vortex creates a massive upwelling of nutrients, which supports astonishing biodiversity.
 It is one of the largest lagoon systems and richest estuarine waters in the world.

-Explore by kayak, panga (local motorboat), and foot.
-Enjoy the depth of expertise at your disposal from lifelong local fisherman and guide Marcos Simental and photographer (and comedian) Neil Schulman.
-Bring wildlife up close with our new top-of-the line high definition Vortex spotting scope.
+Enjoy the depth of expertise at your disposal from lifelong local fisherman and guide Marcos Simental.
+Bring wildlife up close with our top-of-the line high definition Vortex spotting scope.

 On our return to the hotel via motorboat, we will spend a couple of hours with the gray whales which migrate from Alaskan waters each year to breed and calve in Pacific lagoons such as this one.

 A motorboat will provide support when we move between camps, enabling us to bring a kitchen setup more convenient to this environment than what fits into our kayaks.
 People are welcome to bring larger photography equipment if desired.
 However, please be aware that sand and wind can make a tough combination for sensitive equipment.